nextcloud/documentation/developer_manual/app/api.rst

 ownCloud currently has a ton of static methods which is a very bad thing concerning testability.
 Therefore the App Framework comes with an :php:class:`OCA\\AppFramework\\Core\\API` abstraction layer (basically a `facade <http://en.wikipedia.org/wiki/Facade_pattern>`_) which is located in the App Framework app at :file:`core/api.php`.

+This will allow you to easily mock the API in your unittests.

 If you find yourself in need to use more ownCloud internal static methods, add them to the API class in the **appframework/** directory, like:

 .. code-block:: php